by Dan Swanson

 They had no tools, no rope, no tents, nothing!
 They were not even allowed to wear their costumes, although they were allowed standard hiking clothes.
 Mel had expected that they would use the parachutes and ropes to make tents and stuff, but they were required to pack the chutes and the protective gear into a chest and lock it.

 Their guide, Black Wolf, had hiked out from the destination town to meet them, just to show them it could be done.
-Gary was the first to land, and after he had stowed his ‘chute, he hurried up to his old friend.
+Roger was the first to land, and after he had stowed his ‘chute, he hurried up to his old friend.
 “Wolf!
 It’s great to see you!
 Looking fine as always!”
 They had exchanged handshakes and a hearty hug.

 Then Black Wolf took a step backward.
 “I don’t wish to hurt your feelings, my friend, but while in the company of these others, please use my formal name.
 Until and unless they become my close friends as you are, the more formal form of address should be used.”

-Gary was not offended.
+Roger was not offended.
 He remembered how honored he had felt when he had become well enough accepted among Black Wolf’s friends and family that he had been allowed to use the friendly forms of their names.

-Mel was surprised at how much Jack and Gary seemed to be learning from their guide, especially as they had already had survival training.
+Mel was surprised at how much Jack and Roger seemed to be learning from their guide, especially as they had already had survival training.
 She had wondered at the level of respect the other super heroes had given this unknown civilian, until she started to get hungry, and had no idea how to feed herself.

 As soon as they had finished locking up their parachutes, Black Wolf put them to work.
 “What do we need first?” he’d asked.
-The experienced survivalists, Jack/Minute Man and Gary/Golden Arrow both knew the answer, so they kept quiet.
+The experienced survivalists, Jack/Minute Man and Roger/Golden Arrow both knew the answer, so they kept quiet.
 Rob/Mr. Scarlet and Jack/Spy Smasher appeared to be reluctant to look foolish.
 Well, Mel was still a teenager, and that’s what teenagers did.
 Besides, she knew this one!
 “Weapons!”
 She waited for praise.

 “Why are weapons first?
 Are you some kind of war monger?”
 His voice was stern and disapproving, although actually he was quite pleased.
 ‘Let’s see how she stands up to a little intimidation,’ he thought with an inner smile.